 The misery of being exploited by capitalists is nothing compared to the misery of not being exploited at all.Joan Robinson (1962).
 Economic Philosophy, p 45

-The world is not so governed from above that private and social interest always coincide.
-It is not so managed here below that in practice they coincide.
 It is not a correct deduction from the Principles of Economics that enlightened self-interest always operates in the public interest.
 Nor is it true that self-interest generally is enlightened; more often individuals acting separately to promote their own ends are too ignorant or too weak to attain even these.
 Experience does not show that individuals, when they make up a social unit, are always less clear-sighted than when they act separately.John Maynard Keynes (1926).
 The End of Laissez-Faire, in Essays in Persuasion (2009), p 169.

 When you cast policy issues in moral terms, you degrade the character of public discourse.
 You lead people to see conflicting priorities as an occasion for battle, rather than an occasion for compromise.
 You send the message that policy is best decided by appeals to one’s inner conscience (or, more likely, to the polemics of demagogues), rather than by appeals to impersonal cost-benefit analysis.Steven E. Landsburg (2013).
 Don’t cast recycling as a moral issue